kdgregory/log4j-aws-appenders/docs/build.md

 ## Interface Stability

-Classes in the top-level `com.kdgregory.log4j.aws` package are expected to remain backwards compatible.
+Classes in top-level mainline packages (eg, `com.kdgregory.log4j.aws`) are expected to remain backwards compatible.

 Any other classes, particularly those under packages named `internal`, may change arbitrarily and should not be relied-upon by user code.
 This caveat also applies to all test classes and